 - tax returns or similar documents filed within the preceding five-year period (personal, partnership, and corporate);

-- proof of other sources of capital;
+- proof of other sources of capital; and

 - certified copies of court judgments, pending civil or criminal court cases, and government administrative proceedings in or outside the United States within the past 15 years.